-Budget Funds a New Infrastructure Academy for Jobseekers
+Budget Funds Infrastructure Academy for Jobseekers

-The proposed FY 2019 budget includes \$4 million in operating funds for the new "Washington DC Infrastructure Academy," which will provide job training in the infrastructure industry, including the utility, energy efficiency, transportation, and logistics sectors.
-The goal is to provide training in high demand industries to underserved District residents.
-The proposed budget allocates \$7.5 million in capital money through FY 2024 for the Infrastructure Academy facility, now to be placed at the former Wilkinson Elementary School in Southeast DC.
-This represents a \$9.25 million decrease from the previous year's proposed capital budget because the Administration is no longer contemplating constructing a new facility.
+The FY 2019 budget includes \$4 million in operating funds for the new "Washington DC

+Infrastructure Academy," which will provide job training in the infrastructure industry, including the utility, energy efficiency, transportation, and logistics sectors.
+The goal is to provide training to underserved District residents for jobs in high demand industries.
+The budget also changed plans to build a new facility and instead will place the Infrastructure Academy at the former Wilkinson Elementary School in Southeast DC.
+The budget allocates \$7.5 million in capital money through FY 2024 for the Infrastructure Academy facility, a \$9.25 million decrease from the previous year's approved capital budget because of this change in plans.
 The budget also includes funding for staff and transportation costs for jobseekers.